-As part of the Provençale cuisine, Côtes-du-Rhône goes well with a cuisine that is rich in by garlic, pepper, or tomato flavors, as well as Provence herbs and olive oil.
-This is
+As part of the Provençale cuisine, Côtes-du-Rhône wines go well with a cuisine that is rich in by garlic, pepper, or tomato flavors, as well as Provence herbs and olive oil.

 The white wines are traditionally paired with seafood, usually fresh catch from the nearby Mediterranean.